 - Chesterfield Royal Hospital (Chesterfield)

 - Sherwood Forest Hospitals (Mansfield)

-In your first year you will be allocated to one of our clinical placement sites, known as your 'home'.
-For your second year you will then be allocated to a different site, which is your 'away'.
+In your first year you will be allocated to one of our clinical placement sites, known as your 'home' base.
+For your second year you will then be allocated to a different site, which is your 'away' base.
 You will return to your original 'home' clinical placement site for your third year.